ARM-software/psa-api/doc/fwu/appendix/sra.rst

       .. note::

-         It is challenging to implement encryption of firmware images that is secure *at scale*.
+         There are challenges when implementing encryption of firmware in a manner that is secure *at scale*.
 For example, the problems and some solutions are described in :cite-title:`SUIT-ENC`.

       Protection of installed firmware images is outside the scope of the firmware update process.